 A strong visual representation for your campaign will make you more noticeable.
-Get a logo or badge designed through a friend or give it a try yourself.
+Get a logo or badge designed through an agency, a freelance graphic designer or even give it a try yourself.
 Tools like Canva and Adobe Indesign can help you design yard signs, flyers and logos.
 Standout yard signs have a better chance of getting noticed than one that is of a similar template as other campaigns.

 You cannot scale a campaign without help.
 Start with your family members.
 Ask the help of your near and dear ones and encourage them to recruit more volunteers on your behalf.
 If you are using the online route, use social media to campaign.
 Supporters hear your message and come to you.
 You can then ask for their help to volunteer.
 Another great way to recruit volunteers is through calling your supporters.
 Organize a phone banking campaign to spread your message while at the same time asking people to help and raise funds.

 Create a website